(MBACP) Dip.Couns, Dip.CBT

-Providing support to people with a wide range of mental health issues has given me an understanding of the isolation felt by many experiencing mental health problems, and confirmed how important it is to talk about them.
+By providing support to people with a wide range of mental health issues from trauma, childhood sexual abuse to relationship issues and personality disorders has given me an understanding of the isolation and the deep hidden complex emotions felt, and confirmed how important it is to talk about them.

 Training, qualifications & experience

 - Foundation Degree in counselling

 - Diploma in CBT skills and Theory level 5

 - Diploma in Therapeutic Counselling level 4